manoart/seam_carving/README.md

 seam_carving
 ============

-Implementing the seam carving method on still pictures to reduce the image size without cropping or scaling down the main motives.
+Implementing the seam carving method on still pictures to reduce the image width without cropping or scaling down the main motives.